dlr-gtlab/genh5/examples/creating_datatypes.md

 ### Predefined Types

 > Not all datatypes of the native HDF5 library are covered currently.
-Feel free to create issue for any missing type.
+Feel free to create an issue to support a missing type.

 HDF5 predefines different datatypes, which make up the most essential building blocks.
 The library currently forwards the following native datatypes: